I do not own either One Piece or Justice League Unlimited.

-For now though, they were preparing to destroy a factory complex which for some reason was built within France, and was heavily defended against aerial bombing.
-Clearly it was important to the Nazis.
-And yet they had taken the risk of building it so close to the coast and the threat of Allied aircraft, that it implied for some reason they considered it necessary for it to be built there, even while aware of all the dangers.
+For now though, they were preparing to destroy a factory complex which was heavily defended against aerial bombing.
+Clearly it was important to the Nazis, and yet they had taken the risk of building it here in France and so close to the coast and the threat of Allied aircraft that it implied for some reason they considered it necessary for it to be built there, even while aware of all the dangers.

 Three anti-aircraft guns would prove little problem for the likes of Superman.
 Their only real concern was whether there were any further surprises.

 Although her new grenade launcher might be able to help with that.

 It intrigued her, and not just because it was from a technologically advanced future she was hoping to ensure would never be.

 A chill went up and down her wings at the memory of how close she had been to decapitation.

 For all her skill and strength, she had been helplessly outclassed.
 To the point one could say the pirate Zoro would not so much have killed her, but executed her.